 Now more than ever, healthcare professionals and everyone supporting them in the industry need to work to break down any barriers to care.
-No one should receive substandard care due to conditions or situation beyond their control that can be addressed to ensure better outcomes.
+No one should receive substandard care due to conditions or situations beyond their control that can be addressed to ensure better outcomes.
 One way many organizations are making an effort to meet more patients’ needs is to focus on cultural competence.

 According to Health Affairs, “Cultural competence in health care is not merely a box to check.
 Rather, it is a foundational element of providing high-quality health care and a bedrock for meeting the needs of an increasingly diverse population of patients.
 Cultural competence becomes effective when those working for health care providers and health systems—from the sanitation staff to the chief medical officer—systematically consider how to integrate it into their approach in delivering care and their interactions with patients” (Chiu, 2019).